 Acting Chairman Behnam’s arrival at the CFTC followed extensive experiences in financial and agricultural markets.
 After graduating from Georgetown University, Acting Chairman Behnam worked as a proprietary equities trader in New York City before pursuing a Juris Doctorate at Syracuse University.
 During his legal studies, Acting Chairman Behnam interned with the CFTC’s Division of Enforcement in the New York Regional Office.

 Upon graduation, he returned to his home state of New Jersey and joined the Bureau of Securities within the state’s Office of the Attorney General.
-As an Investigator within the Bureau, Commissioner Behnam helped further the Bureau’s mission of protecting investors from investment fraud and regulating the securities industry in New Jersey through various enforcement actions and regulatory and financial literacy efforts.
-Following his time with the Bureau of Securities, Commissioner Behnam practiced law in New York City, representing public and private companies on a range of corporate law and regulatory matters.
+Following his time with the Bureau of Securities, Acting Chairman Behnam practiced law in New York City, representing public and private companies on a range of corporate law and regulatory matters.

 In 2011, Acting Chairman Behnam joined the U.S. Senate Committee of Agriculture, Nutrition, and Forestry, as senior counsel to Senator Debbie Stabenow of Michigan, the Committee’s Ranking Member.
 He primarily focused on policy and legislative matters related to the CFTC and the United States Department of Agriculture, agencies within the direct jurisdictional purview of the Committee.
 Acting Chairman Behnam’s major responsibilities included advising Senator Stabenow on the implementation of the Dodd-Frank Wall Street Reform and Consumer Protection Act and related matters affecting the Treasury Department, the U.S. prudential regulators, and the Securities and Exchange Commission.